QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

 ## Optimized example

 In the previous example, we generate and measure multiple different sizes (with different number of rows) of table for each page.
-Therefore, to render one page, we may generate over 10-15 different layout versions, thus making the algorithm not optimal.
+Therefore, to render one page, we may generate over 10-15 different layout versions, which means the algorithm is not optimal.

-This example uses the `IDynamicElement.Size` information to better manage generation process:
+This example uses the `IDynamicElement.Size` information to better manage the generation process:
-1) Generate table header and measure how much space it needs
+1. Generate table header and measure how much space it needs.
-2) Generate table footer (subtotal) and measure required space.
+2. Generate table footer (subtotal) and measure the required space.
-3) Incrementally generate table rows, measure each row, and fill available space.
-Continue till the next row does not fit and reject it.
+3. Incrementally generate table rows, measure each row, and fill available space.
+Continue until the next row fails to fit and reject it.

 This way, we can build the table only once, significantly improving performance.
 Of course, this algorithm is slightly more complicated: